Berserkware/Berserkware/README.md

   @property
   def currentProjects(self):
     return {
-      'Computense': 'A geekforgeeks clone made with Django', '[NAME REDACTED]': 'A Python web library like Django but without the junk you don't need', }
+      'Computense': 'A GeekforGeeks clone made with Django', '[NAME REDACTED]': 'A Python web library like Django but without the junk you don\'t need', }

   @property